How Long Does Prime Rib Last in the Fridge?

 uncooked prime rib with strings tied on it

-How Long Can Cooked Prime Rib Last in the Fridge?
+How Long Can Leftovers Last in the Fridge?

 Once you have cooked a prime rib, it can last about 4 days in the fridge.
 Keep in mind, however, that it may get tough the longer it is kept in the fridge.
-Therefore we recommend eating cooked prime rib within 2 days of when you put it in the fridge.
+Therefore we recommend eating leftovers within 2 days of when you put it in the fridge.

 You will also want to ensure that you store your cooked prime rib properly to prevent bacteria from growing on the meat.
-You will want to plan to put your leftover prime rib in the fridge as soon as it is cooled and no later than 2 hours after you pull it out of the oven.
+Put your leftovers in the fridge as soon as it is cooled and no later than 2 hours after you pull it out of the oven.

 cooked prime rib

 Prime rib stays good the longest when it isn’t exposed to air.
-If you have purchased your prime rib from a butcher, it is always advised to wrap the meat or place it in another bag if you plan to wait a day or two before you cook it.
+If you have purchased your meat from a butcher, wrap it or place it in another bag unless you’re cooking it that day.

 Even if your prime rib came in plastic wrap, you need to take care of where you place it in the fridge.
-Prime rib needs to be as far from the door as possible and preferably on a shelf where possible so escaping juices won’t contaminate other foods in your fridge.
+All raw meat needs to be as far from the door as possible and preferably on a shelf so escaping juices won’t contaminate other foods in your fridge.

-We recommend always placing your prime rib in a pan to keep your fridge clean.
+We recommend always placing raw meat in a pan to keep your fridge clean.
 You can also grab a turkey bag to store your prime rib in if a pan doesn’t fit in your fridge.

 Best Overall Prime Rib